2. Support tickets

 Check if the software is already installed on the cluster.
 See list modules for details.

 Install it yourself.
 We encourage users first to build/install the applications in their user area.
+Please see the guides in User installed software.

 Submit a Software Ticket

-You might not be able to install/compile the software yourself without some additional system-installed software and that’s a good reason to ask us.
 In the end, it’s a partnership to get new software added to HPC3.
 We need good information from you and a willingness to validate the installed software.

 If you want to request new software or updated versions of software that are already installed please submit a ticket with the following information: